 USING PINTEREST TRAFFIC

-The number one thing I did to increase my blog traffic was to start investing in Pinterest.
+The number one thing I did to increase my blog traffic in the beginning was investing in Pinterest.

 Bloggers raved about it.
 All I could hear was that it provided quick results, was easy to learn, and required no real "social media" presence (a.k.a.
 I didn't have to post photos of myself everyday).
 I was sold.

 However, you can't just "start" using Pinterest.
-There is a strategy being a creator instead of a consumer.
-Because of this, you will more than likely need a new account.
+There is a strategy to being a creator (vs being a consumer).

 To conquer this, I enrolled in numerous courses (you can grab my favorite favorite one right here ), and tried every trick in the book until I figured it out.